thinktomorrow/xmas-ipsum/README.md

 # xmas-ipsum
-Something to bump up the holiday spirit at the office
+Something merry to bump up the holiday spirit at the office

 ## Project setup
 ```